pascallin/waves-storybook/README.md

 # waves-storybook

-This is a storybook project for quick research、test、build web front-end components
+This is a storybook project for quick research js web package，test & build web front-end components